Microbiome-Diversity-Inspector/Microbiome-Diversity-Inspector/README.md

 # Who is this for?

 Although tools/servers like [MG-Rast](http://metagenomics.anl.gov/) or [One Codex](https://www.onecodex.com/
 ) do an extremely impressive job of analyzing the microbiome data, they do not provide some crucial out-of-the-box features like - performing real-time analysis of entropy of huge microbiome data, converting big FASTQ files to their FASTA counterpart and vice versa, computing alpha-diversity of samples.
-Often times, it is seen that these tools become very limited in use by restricting the users to upload upto a certain limit of data only.
-This tool is for all microbiome-enthusiasts who want the convenience and scalability of the aformentioned services at one place without any such restrictions on a real-time basis!
+Often, it is seen that these tools become very limited in use by restricting the users to upload up to a certain limit of data only.
+This tool is for all microbiome-enthusiasts who want the convenience and scalability of the aforementioned services at one place without any such restrictions on a real-time basis!

 # How to use/install the tool?